NovaArthamaSolution/gmail_extractor/README.md

 * extract data file from attachment
 * extract url and download data file from body ( targetting using xpath )
 * do some file preprosessing ( like unzip or rename to safe filename)
-* do some file etl ( with ETL class provided previously)
+* do some file data transform ( with transform function provided previously)
 * do some file post
 * ~~load data file to bq table~~ (*on progress)
 * send data to gcs/sftp/